DoD-Platform-One/Twistlock/docs/overview.md

 ### Initial Configuration

 The initial login will ask you to create an admin user, and set license key.

 ### Install Defender from the Console UI

-The Daemonset generator is located in the Twistlock Console Under Manage -> Defenders -> Deploy -> Daemonset Select the following options:

-Choose the name that clients and Defenders use to access this Console - twistlock-console Choose the port number that Defenders use to access this Console -  8084 Choose the cluster orchestrator - kubernetes NodeSelector - leave this blank
-Monitor service accounts - On
-Monitor Istio - On
-Collect Deployment and Namespace labels - On
-Use the official Twistlock registry - On (if possible) Deploy Defenders with SELinux Policy - Off
-Run Defenders as privileged - On
-Nodes use Container Runtime Interface (CRI), not Docker - On Nodes runs inside containerized environment - Off
+The Defender Daemonset is now created automatically by the chart's init job.

 ### Daily Use